 Search for jobs

 Remember to complete all parts of the application form.
 If you think some parts don't apply, please write 'not applicable' or 'N/A' in the spaces provided.
-Make sure the information you provide is clear, accurate and appropriate to the job you are applying for.
-We'll not make any assumptions about you or your skills and abilities, so if you don't tell us about them, we won't know.

-Make sure your application gets to us by the closing date.
+If you're submitting an offline application, remember to save a copy of your application before you submit it and make sure your application gets to us by the closing date.
 Applications received after the closing date will not normally be considered.

 If possible, please provide an email address for your referees as this will speed things up if you're successful.

 Types of application form

 There are 4 different application forms, depending on the type of job you're applying for.
 Many of our jobs require you to fill in the standard version.

 Right to work in the UK

-We ask all candidates to bring proof of their right to work to their interview.
+We ask all candidates to bring proof of their right to work to their interview whether it is taking place in person or via a video call.
 If you're successful at interview, copies of this documentation will be kept on your personnel file.
 Please see the guidance attached to this page.

 Disclosure of criminal records

-If you're the successful candidate for one of our jobs, we'll ask you to give us details of any criminal convictions or investigations which involve you.
+If you're the successful candidate for one of our eligible jobs, we'll ask you to give us details of any criminal convictions or investigations which involve you.

 If you've anything to declare, you should inform the recruiting manager who will discuss the issue with you.
 A senior manager will be required to make the final decision on whether the appointment can go ahead.
 All cases are judged individually according to the nature of the role and information provided.

-A record of the decision making process will be held on your personal file for the duration of your employment and treated in the strictest confidence.
+A record of the decision-making process will be held on your personal file for the duration of your employment and treated in the strictest confidence.